FollyMaddy/retropie-philips-cdi-tools/README.md

 Philips_CD-I works on RPI-3 but is not very fast.

-Philips_CD-I works best on a X86 computer.
+Philips_CD-I works best on RPI-4 or an X86 computer.

------ this script is tested only a few times, so use this at own risk ! --------

-Preferable : do all instructions manually and read the text in the script carefully !!!!!!!!!!!!

 Notes :

-VCD and VCD-games do not work ;
+VCD-video/DVC-video and VCD-games/DVC-games do not work ;

-Right mouse button does not work. (work in progress for the libretro team)
+There is no mouse support.

-Extra info about creating .chd files and mouse settings are in the script.
+Extra info about creating .chd files and mouse settings (if possible) are in the script.

 So carefully read the script !

-Perhaps, later on, i will try to make a better script.
+added in 2020 Version :

+*full-screen

+*button associations to keyboard

+*creation of short-name files necessary to load cd-i .chd files

+*short-named files contain info about the .chd files to be created (open as textfile)

 ps.

-In addition, just using "mess" works better, but is too slow on Raspberry pi.
+In addition, just using "mess" can work better, but is too slow on Raspberry pi.

 Perhaps raspberry pi 4 will do.

-If so, i will try to make a script for that.
+(not tested for now)

 # Retropie_Philips_CD-I_gamelist_creator.py